OgelGames/minimap_radar/README.md

 ## Overview

-This mod adds an item (Radar) that can be crafted and used to enabled the usage of the radar mode of the minimap.
+A simple mod that enables the use of the minimap radar with a craftable item.

 ![Overview Image](images/overview.png?raw=true "Overview Image")